UNIVERSE-HPC/course-material/high_performance_computing/hpc_scalability_profiling/02_scalability_profiling.md

 We now have an estimated percentage for our serial and parallel portion of our code.
 As you can see, as the number of cores we use increases, the time spent in the serial portion of the code increases.

 :::::challenge{id=calculate-speedup-2, title="Calculate using your Own Results II"}
-Looking back at your own results from the previous *Calculate using your Own Results I* exercise, create new columns for F<sub>p</sub> and F<sub>s</sub> and calculate the results for each, using the formula above.
+Looking back at your own results from the previous *Calculate using your Own Results I* exercise, create new columns for F~p~ and F~s~ and calculate the results for each, using the formula above.
 Finally, calculate the average for each of these as in the table above.
 :::::

 ::::callout

 ## Differences in Serial Timings

 Similarly, in this instance we see that serial run times may vary depending on the run.
 There are several factors that are impacting our code.
 Firstly as we've discussed, these were run on a working system with other users, so runtime will be affected depending on the load of the system.
 Throughout DiRAC, it is normal when you run your code to have exclusive access, so this will be less of an issue.
 But if, for example, your code accesses bulk storage then there may be an impact since these are shared resources.
 As we are using the MPI library in our code, it would be expected that the serial portion will actually increase slightly with the number of cores due to additional MPI overheads.
 This will have a noticeable impact if you try scaling your code into the thousands of cores.